tytydraco/yessleep/out/I_used_to_a_soldier_something_found_us_in_the_Siberian_woods_Part_Two.md

 He fell silent.

-“And a hut we found?”
+“And the hut we found?”
 I asked after some time.

 “The hell if I know” Frolov shrugged.
 “Never seen this one before.
 We don’t patrol those woods.
 I was as surprised as you were to find it.”